Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 Is it?

-When winter's over, people often look forward to swimming in nearby lakes or city pools.
-Or other things to do as the weather gets warmer, but still not too hot.
-We see it a different way.
+When winter's over, visitors often look forward to swimming in nearby lakes or hotel pools.
+Plus more outdoor things to do as the weather gets warmer, but still isn't too hot.

 Mexican Poppies growing around a cactus in the Sonoran DesertCalifornia Poppy - Eschscholtzia californica.